Case study

 - Ownership

-- Led frontend implementation for the responsive web experience, including UI components, GraphQL content, interaction polish, animation, and production delivery.
+- Led frontend implementation and UI production for the responsive web experience, including components, GraphQL content, interaction details, animation, and production delivery.

 Problem